Brett Ritchie: Boston Bruins

 After seven seasons within the Stars organization, on June 25, 2019, Ritchie was not tendered a qualifying offer enabling him to become an unrestricted free agent on July 1.
 Marking his 26th birthday on the opening day of free agency, Ritchie was signed to a one-year, $1 million contract with the Boston Bruins.
 He made his season debut with the Bruins on October 3, against the Dallas Stars.
 He subsequently scored the first goal of the 2019–20 season to lift them to a 2–1 victory.
 Following the season opener, he tallied two goals and three points in 14 games before missing several more contests due to various injuries.
 He missed seven games to recover from an infection before returning to the Bruins lineup on November 23.
-However, his return was shortlived as his infection continued to flare up.
+However, his return was short-lived as his infection continued to flare up.
 He missed seven more games to recover from the infection before returning to the lineup again on December 7.
-He was eventually re-assigned to the Bruins' AHL affiliate, the Providence Bruins on January 15 after accumulating two goals and four assists for six points through 27 games.
+He was eventually reassigned to the Bruins' AHL affiliate, the Providence Bruins on January 15 after accumulating two goals and four assists for six points through 27 games.